aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/upgrade-materials-to-pbr/_index.md

 The `Scene` class is Aspose.3D’s container for all objects, cameras, lights, and materials in a single file.
 Instantiating it gives you a clean canvas for further operations.

-## Step 2: Create a Box with PhongMaterial
+## Step 2: create a box with phongMaterial

 We start with a classic `PhongMaterial` to demonstrate the conversion later: